-- (1)Based upon a Schedule 13G/A filed with the SEC on January 27, 2016, BlackRock, Inc. is a parent holding company/control person who has sole voting power over 4,806,648 shares and sole dispositive power over 5,056,473 shares.
-Various persons have the right to receive or the power to direct the receipt of dividends from, or the proceeds from the sale of, the shares; no one person's interest in the shares is more than five percent of the total outstanding common shares.
-The subsidiaries holding the shares are BlackRock Advisors, LLC, BlackRock Asset Management Canada Limited, BlackRock Asset Management Ireland Limited, BlackRock Asset Management Schweiz AG, BlackRock Fund Advisors, BlackRock Institutional Trust Company, N.A., BlackRock International Limited, BlackRock Investment Management, LLC, and BlackRock Japan Co Ltd. The address of BlackRock, Inc. is 55 East 52nd Street, New York, New York 10055. - Based upon a Schedule 13G filed with the SEC on February 9, 2016, Dimensional Fund Advisors LP is an investment adviser who has sole voting power over 2,681,648 shares and sole dispositive power over 2,827,481 shares.
-Dimensional Fund Advisors LP, an investment adviser registered under Section 203 of the Investment Advisors Act of 1940, furnishes investment advice to four investment companies registered under the Investment Company Act of 1940, and serves as investment manager or subadviser to certain other commingled funds, group trusts and separate accounts (such investment companies, trusts and accounts, collectively referred to as the "Funds").
-In certain cases, subsidiaries of Dimensional Fund Advisors LP may act as an adviser or subadviser to certain Funds.
-In its role as investment advisor, subadviser and/or manager, Dimensional Fund Advisors LP or its subsidiaries (collectively, "Dimensional") may possess voting and/or investment power over the securities of the Issuer that are owned by the Funds, and may be deemed to be the beneficial owner of the shares of the Issuer held by the Funds.
+(1) Based upon a Schedule 13G/A filed with the SEC on January 25, 2017, BlackRock, Inc. is a parent holding company/control person who has sole voting power over 3,961,159 shares and sole dispositive power over 4,193,628 shares.
+The subsidiaries holding the shares are set forth in the Schedule 13G/A. The address of BlackRock, Inc. is 55 East 52nd Street, New York, New York 10055.

+Based upon a Schedule 13G filed with the SEC on February 9, 2017, Dimensional Fund Advisors LP, a Delaware limited partnership ("Dimensional Fund"), is an investment adviser who has sole voting power over 3,371,643 shares and sole dispositive power over 3,529,538 shares.
+Dimensional Fund furnishes investment advice to four investment companies and serves as investment manager or subadviser to certain other commingled funds, group trusts and separate accounts (such investment companies, trusts and accounts, collectively referred to as the "Funds").
+In certain cases, subsidiaries of Dimensional Fund may act as an adviser or sub-adviser to certain Funds.
+In its role as investment adviser, sub-adviser and/or manager, Dimensional Fund or its subsidiaries (collectively, "Dimensional") may possess voting and/or investment power over the shares that are owned by the Funds, and may be deemed to be the beneficial owner of the shares held by the Funds.
 However, all securities reported in the Schedule 13G are owned by the Funds.
-Dimensional Fund Advisors LP disclaims beneficial ownership of all such securities.
-The Funds have the right to receive or the power to direct the receipt of dividends from, or the proceeds from the sale of the securities held in their respective accounts.
-To the knowledge of Dimensional Fund Advisors, LP, the interest of any one such Fund does not exceed 5% of the class of securities.
-The address of Dimensional Fund Advisors LP is Building One, 6300 Bee Cave Road, Austin, Texas 78746.
+Dimensional disclaims beneficial ownership of such securities.
+The address of Dimensional Fund is Building One, 6300 Bee Cave Road, Austin, Texas 78746.

-- (3) Based upon a Schedule 13G filed with the SEC on February 16, 2016, Fiduciary Management, Inc. is an investment adviser who has sole voting power over 3,753,041 shares and sole dispositive power over 4,428,386 shares.
-The shares are owned directly by various accounts managed by Fiduciary Management, Inc. Such accounts have the right to receive dividends from, and the proceeds from the sale of, the shares.
-The address of Fiduciary Management, Inc. is 100 East Wisconsin Avenue, Suite 2200, Milwaukee, Wisconsin 53202. - (4) Based upon a Schedule 13D/A filed with the SEC on May 9, 2016, The Mangrove Partners Master Fund, Ltd., a Cayman Islands exempted company (the "Master Fund"), The Mangrove Partners Fund, L.P., a Delaware limited partnership (the "US Feeder"), The Mangrove Partners Fund (Cayman), Ltd., a Cayman Islands exempted company (the "Cayman Feeder"), Mangrove Partners, a Cayman Islands exempted company ("Mangrove Partners"), Mangrove Capital, a Cayman Islands exempted company ("Mangrove Capital"), and Nathaniel August have the shared voting and the shared dispositive powers over 3,103,136 shares.
+(3) Based upon a Schedule 13D/A filed with the SEC on February 22, 2017, The Mangrove Partners Master Fund, Ltd., a Cayman Islands exempted company (the "Master Fund"), The Mangrove Partners Fund, L.P., a Delaware limited partnership (the "US Feeder"), The Mangrove Partners Fund (Cayman), Ltd., a Cayman Islands exempted company (the "Cayman Feeder"), Mangrove Partners, a Cayman Islands exempted company ("Mangrove Partners"), Mangrove Capital, a Cayman Islands exempted company ("Mangrove Capital"), and Nathaniel August have the shared voting and the shared dispositive powers over 2,977,235 shares.
 As the two controlling shareholders of the Master Fund, each of the US Feeder and the Cayman Feeder may be deemed to beneficially own the shares owned by the Master Fund.
 Mangrove Partners is the investment manager of each of the Master Fund, the US Feeder and the Cayman Feeder.
 Mangrove Capital is the general partner of the US Feeder.
 Mr. August is the director of each of Mangrove Partners and Mangrove Capital.
-By virtue of these relationships, each of Mangrove Partners, Mangrove Capital and Mr. August may be deemed to beneficially own the shares owned by the Master Fund.
+By virtue of their respective relationships with the Master Fund, each of the US Feeder, the Cayman Feeder, Mangrove Partners, Mangrove Capital and Mr. August may be deemed to beneficially own the shares owned directly by the Master Fund.
 The principal business address of the US Feeder, Mangrove Partners, Mangrove Capital and Nathaniel August is 645 Madison Avenue, 14th Floor, New York, New York 10022.
-The principal business address of each of the Master Fund and the Cayman Feeder is c/o Maples Corporate Services, Ltd., PO Box 309, Ugland House, South Church Street, George Town, Grand Cayman, Cayman Islands KY1-1104. - Based upon a Schedule 13G/A filed with the SEC on February 10, 2016, The Vanguard Group is an investment advisor who has sole voting power over 73,028 shares, shared voting power over 6,300 shares, sole dispositive power over 3,412,278 shares, and shared dispositive power over 76,728 shares.
-Vanguard Fiduciary Trust Company, a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 70,428 shares as a result of its serving as investment manager of collective trust accounts.
-Vanguard Investments Australia, Ltd., a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 8,900 shares as a result of its serving as investment manager of Australian investment offerings.
-The address of The Vanguard Group is 100 Vanguard Boulevard, Malvern, Pennsylvania 19355. - (6) Includes 1,026,710 shares held by John Amster and Colleen Amster, Trustees of the John and Colleen Amster Living Trust dated March 2, 2000, 299,209 shares held by JCA, LLC, options to purchase 526,490 shares of common stock that may be exercised within 60 days of May 24, 2016 by Mr. Amster.
-Voting and investment power over the shares beneficially owned by the John and Colleen Amster Living Trust dated March 2, 2000 is held by Mr. Amster and Colleen Quinn Amster, Mr. Amster's wife.
-Voting and investment power over the shares beneficially owned by JCA, LLC is held by Mr. and Ms. Amster.
-Excludes options to purchase 11,202 shares of common stock that may not be exercised within 60 days of May 24, 2016, and 159,954 shares of common stock from a restricted stock unit award and 390,657 shares of common stock from performance-based restricted stock unit awards that will not vest within 60 days of May 24, 2016.
-Each restricted stock unit represents a contingent right to receive one share of our common stock.
+The principal business address of each of the Master Fund and the Cayman Feeder is c/o Maples Corporate Services, Ltd., PO Box 309, Ugland House, South Church Street, George Town, Grand Cayman, Cayman Islands KY1-1104.